chemy8/PDL-2020-2021-EX-GRP7/README.md

 The objective of PDL is to carry out a software project with open technologies and data.
 There are many challenges to overcome, requiring skills in project management, modeling, and programming.
 This scenario should make it possible to better understand and apprehend the difficulty of developing software in an extremely concrete context.
-Software development technics and tools (git, github, Maven, JUnit, etc.) well known to the industry will be used.
+Software development technics and tools (git, github, etc.) well known to the industry will be used.
 Technological choices will also have to be made.

 ## License